lauraGgit/NextBus-ACtransit-scraper/README.md

-# NextBus-JSON-scraper
+# NextBus Scraper XML to Json
 This is a scraper of all the stops on the for a particular agency on the [NextBus API](http://api-portal.anypoint.mulesoft.com/nextbus/api/nextbus-api) converted from multiple XML calls to a single Json.
+An example of the output for ACTransit is found in <code>actransit_stops.txt </code>.

 No API key is needed!